As impeachment war turns hot, Trump sounds partisan rallying cry

 For Republicans, the silver lining in the tightening of the impeachment vise in the House was a more clearly partisan message from Trump.

-Just what was it that Trump wanted Zelenskiy "to do with regard to Hunter Biden" — the son of 2020 Democratic presidential candidate and former Vice President Joe Biden — Jeff Mason of Reuters asked the president during a White House press conference.
+Just what was it that Trump wanted Zelenskiy "to do with regard to Hunter Biden" — son of 2020 Democratic presidential candidate and former Vice President Joe Biden, Jeff Mason of Reuters asked the president during a White House press conference.

 Trump dodged the question three times, even though a summary of the call released by the White House shows him asking Zelenskiy to open a probe into the Bidens.
 Trump and his allies have forwarded a theory — debunked by fact-checkers — that the elder Biden pressured Ukraine to fire a prosecutor to stop an investigation into a gas company that included the younger Biden on its board.
 The probe had ended years before Hunter Biden became a member of the board.

-Though Trump declined to say in public what the reconstructed conversation in the transcript the White House released shows he said to Zelenskiy on the private call, he did accuse the Biden of being "stone cold crooked."
+Though Trump declined to say in public what the reconstructed conversation in the transcript the White House released shows he said to Zelenskiy on the private call, he did accuse the Bidens of being "stone-cold crooked."
 He also suggested that House Intelligence Committee Chairman Adam Schiff, D-Calif., who is handling the Ukraine end of the impeachment process, was guilty of "treason" for caricaturing the call between the leaders during a hearing last week.

-Treason, which is punishable by death, involves waging war against the U.S. or providing aid and comfort to one of its enemies.
+Treason, which is punishable by death, is defined as waging war against the United States or providing aid and comfort to one of its enemies.

 House Democrats are investigating whether to impeach Trump over a series of potentially impeachable offenses, including the possibility that he abused his office by pressing Zelenskiy to open an investigation into the Bidens while withholding a congressionally approved aid package for the country.